-- Demonstrate an understanding of aetiology, prevalence, prognosis, and classification of disorders usually first diagnosed in childhood that affect persons’ learning and adaptive behaviours.
-(Capability 1 and 4)
+- Explain and apply knowledge concerning aetiology, prevalence, prognosis, and classification of disorders usually first diagnosed in childhood that affect a person's learning and adaptive behaviours.
+(Capability 1)

-- Identify behavioural excesses and deficits associated with pervasive developmental disorders and mental retardation.
+- Describe behavioural excesses and deficits associated with pervasive developmental disorders and intellectual disability.
 (Capability 1)

-- Discuss current social policy issues with respect to the treatment of people with intellectual disabilities.
-(Capability 1, 2, 4, 5 and 6)
+- Discuss and critically evaluate current social policy issues with respect to the treatment of people with intellectual disabilities.
+(Capability 1 and 2)

-- Locate and critically review the research literature concerning interventions for people with pervasive developmental disorders and other disorders usually first diagnosed in childhood that affect persons’ learning and adaptive behaviours.
-(Capability 1, 2, 3 and 5)
+- Critique the research literature concerning interventions for people with pervasive developmental disorders and other disorders usually first diagnosed in childhood that affect persons’ learning and adaptive behaviours.
+(Capability 1, 2 and 6)

-- Locate critically review the published literature on current/topical subjects.
-Specifically, be able to demonstrate knowledge in technical (e.g., appropriate terminology), (Capability 1, 2, 3, 4, 5 and 6)
+- Review and Critique the published literature on current/topical subjects.
+Specifically, be able to demonstrate knowledge in technical (e.g., appropriate terminology), as well as lay person terms (e.g., in speaking with a member of the public).
+(Capability 1, 2, 3 and 6)